lif314/Awesome-Spatial-Intelligence/README.md

 ## 🏠 About
-This repo contains a curative list of **Spatial Intelligence for Robotics**, inspired by [Awesome-Implicit-NeRF-Robotics](https://github.com/zubair-irshad/Awesome-Implicit-NeRF-Robotics)  and [awesome-Implicit-NeRF-SLAM](https://github.com/DoongLi/awesome-Implicit-NeRF-SLAM).
+This repo contains a curative list of **Spatial Intelligence for Robotics**.
 This is an active repository, you can watch for following the latest advances.
 If you find this repository useful, please consider STARing ⭐ this list.
 Feel free to share this list with others!

 ## Awesome Robot Repository